Lev Kopelev: Germany

 As a scientist, Kopelev led a research project on the history of Russian-German cultural links at the University of Wuppertal.
 In 1980, while he was on a study trip to West Germany, his Soviet citizenship was revoked.
 After 1981 Kopelev was a professor at the University of Wuppertal.

 Kopelev was an honorary PhD at the University of Cologne and a winner of many international awards.
 In 1990 Soviet General Secretary Mikhail Gorbachev restored his Soviet citizenship.

 Personal life

 Kopelev was married for many years to Raisa Orlova, a Soviet specialist in American literature, who emigrated with him to Germany.
 Her memoirs were published in the United States in 1984.

-Lev had a brother by the name of Simon Kopelev (Russian: Симон копелев).
+Lev had a brother by the name of Simon Kopelev (Симон Копелев).
 Simon is survived by his son Nikolai S. Kopelev and his grandson Samuel Luke Nicholas Kopelev.

 Death

 Lev Kopelev died in Cologne, Germany on 18 June 1997 at the age of 85, and was buried in the New Donskoy Cemetery in Moscow.